FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 The type of the LHS storage element must implement the `Storage` trait.
 This trait denotes a storage type that can be an element of a `storage` declaration.
 The `Storage` trait is explained in detail in the [The `Storage` trait](#the-storage-trait) chapter of the [Reference-level explanation](#reference-level-explanation).

 There are two classes of storage types. _Atomic storage types_ are the leafs of hierarchies of composed storage types.
 They cannot contain other storage types. _Compound storage types_ are storage types that contain other storage types.
-Standard library (STD) provides two _atomic storage types_, the [`StorageBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_box.sw) and the [`StorageEncodedBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_encoded_box.sw), as well as several compound storage types, like e.g., [`StorageVec`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_vec.sw) and [`StorageMap`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_map.sw).
+The standard library provides two _atomic storage types_, the [`StorageBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_box.sw) and the [`StorageEncodedBox`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_encoded_box.sw), as well as several compound storage types, like e.g., [`StorageVec`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_vec.sw) and [`StorageMap`](../files/0013-configurable-and-composable-storage/sway-libs/storage/storage_map.sw).

 To store Sway types of a known size that does not contain pointers or references, the `StorageBox` is used.
 To store a Sway type of a dynamic size, that implements `AbiEncode` and `AbiDecode`, the `StorageEncodedBox` is used.